balassy/MMM-RemoteTemperature/README.md

 ![Without icon](./doc/screenshot-no-icon.png)

-You can also hide the timestamp:
+You can also hide the second line:

 ![Without timestamp](./doc/screenshot-no-timestamp.png)